roderickhsiao/react-in-viewport/README.md

 <hr>

-Library to detect whether or not a component is in the viewport, using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)
+Library to detect whether or not a component is in the viewport, using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

+This library also uses [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to detect the change of the target element.

 ```npm install --save react-in-viewport```